origo-map/multiselect-plugin/README.md

 pointBufferFactor | How much a point should be buffered before intersecting when using click tool.
 Does not apply if active configuration is All visible, as that uses featureInfo hitTolerance setting. | 1 bufferSymbol | Name of a symbol in origo configuration to use as symbol for buffered objects.
 Symbol is always a polygon. | A built-in symbol chooseSymbol | Name of a symbol in origo configuration to use as symbol for highlighted features when choosing which feature to buffer.
-Symbol should handle point, line and polygon. | A built-in symbol
+Symbol should handle point, line and polygon. | A built-in symbol warnOnNoHits | Wether an alert should be displayed or not when no features to select is found. (bool) | false

 #### layerConfiguration
 A layerConfiguration specifies in which layers features are selected.
 The default behaviour is to select features in all currently visible